Documentation Index

 Basic configuration

-A Virtual API spec defines which fields to protect, organized by the API objects (route segments) they apply to:ssn and date_of_birth and anonymizes email for any request matching the customers route — such as /api/customers or /api/customers/456.
+A Virtual API Configuration defines which fields to protect, organized by the source objects they apply to:ssn and date_of_birth and anonymizes email for any request matching the customers route — such as /api/customers or /api/customers/456.

 Object definitions and route matching